abwilf/tutorials/TPU.md

 ## Getting Started (Admin Side)
 **Collaborators: you don't need to read past here**.
 These are notes for myself and other admins.

+### Building a TPU Cluster (Admin Side)
+1. Apply [here](https://sites.research.google/trc/about/) to get access to the TPU's for free.
+You can describe your project (in loose detail, please) and say you are working as a research collaborator with researchers at the Language Technologies Institute at CMU.
+2. When your request is granted, create a personal google cloud account and activate the free trial for the personal account (activate the free trial through google cloud and then fill out the form from TRC by submitting your personal email, not your andrew email).
+This means that your personal email will now be associated with a free trial credit of $300 and you'll have free TPU's on it.
+3. Once they get back to you telling you which zone your TPU's are in, move to the next section (not before, else they'll charge you for the TPU's).
+The key part of the next section is to spin up, use, and delete the ubuntu VM as quickly as possible so you aren't charged for it.

 ### Create a TPU VM
-To create the first TPU VM, you first need to spin up another VM in the same region (e.g. `us-central-1f`) and do these commands from there.
+To create the first TPU VM, you first need to spin up (through the web console) another VM in the same region (e.g. `us-central-1f`) and do these commands from there.
 ```
 name='tpu1' && zone='us-central1-f' && tpu_type='v2-8'
 gcloud config set compute/zone ${zone}